pandyamarut/audio_llm/resources/design.md

 - **`main.py`**: Entry point for both single request and simulation modes.

 ### Asynchronous Communication
-Uses Python's `asyncio` and the asynchronous version of the OpenAPI client to send requests concurrently.
+Uses Python's `asyncio` and the asynchronous version of the OpenAI client to send requests concurrently.
 This ensures high throughput and non-blocking I/O.

 ### API Design
 The client communicates with the server over HTTP, sending structured JSON payloads.
 The payload contains: